Table of Contents Show

 Introduce yourself and tell your storyIntroduce yourself and tell your story

 The love letter is a chance to introduce yourself and put a human face on your offer.
-When a seller faces two or more very similar offers, it’s that small human touch to an offer that can sway their decision.
+When a seller faces two or more very similar offers, that human touch to an offer can sway their decision.
 Just keep it concise and share details specifically relating to the deal.
 For instance, if you’re a recent graduate and this is your first home purchase, mention your credentials and dreams for the future.

 Demonstrating that you have a bright and upcoming future ahead of you could be enough to make them overlook slightly higher offers.
 The key is to try and connect with the seller, which brings us to.

 Find Common groundFind Common ground

 Sometimes whether an offer gets accepted comes down to having common ground.
 Try to gather whatever information you can on the seller – without invading their privacy, of course.
 When viewing the apartment, look out for clues that can give you an insight into their lives and personalities.

 If there is a bookshelf note, what the titles are.
 If you see diplomas from the same university you attended, you’ll want to mention them.
 Finding a common interest such as art, literature, education, or upbringing can help put a seller at ease.
 It may even encourage them to meet you face to face, which can lead to a deal going more quickly and smoothly.

 Show your commitmentShow your commitment

 Making an offer isn’t just about throwing a number out; it’s about showing your ability and desire to close the deal.
 You can communicate this by mentioning how long you’ve been apartment hunting and knowledgeable about the market.
 Also, suggest that your buyer’s broker and real estate attorney are ready to move forward with all haste and have plenty of experience closing deals fast.
 If it’s a co-op, then mention that you’ll do whatever it takes to pass the co-op board package.